syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 ## EAN-13

-`EAN13` is implemented based upon the `UPCA` standard.
-As like `UPCA`, it supports only the numeric character.
+`EAN-13`, based on the UPC-A standard.
+As like `UPC-A`, it supports only the numeric character.
 It encodes the 12 digits of input data with the check digit at its end.

 * This difference between the `UPCA` and `EAN13` is that number system used in the `EAN13` is 2 digits ranges from 00 to 99 whereas the number system used in `UPCA` is single digits range from 0 to 9.